wrklst/pulse-remote-server/README.md

 ## Authentication

 Ensure SSH key authentication is set up for accessing the remote server.
 The Remote Server package assumes the remote server is running Linux.
-It is compatible with both Mac and Linux servers for in your Larvel Pulse installation.
+It is compatible with both Mac and Linux servers for your local Larvel Pulse installation.

 ## Register the Recorder